-I have developed a fondness for one-dish (or one-skillet, one-pot, one-pan–you get the idea) meals.
+I’m a sucker for just about any recipe that calls for pierogi.
+I have also developed a fondness for one-dish (or one-skillet, one-pot, one-pan–you get the idea) meals.
 They work fabulously for soccer practice nights when we have to eat like speed racers, plus they make for easy clean up.
 Win-win, right?
 Bonus points for deliciousness.
 This recipe, my friends, wins on all counts.

-Funny story about this post: Jeff and I dreamed up this dinner one day during our marathon grocery shopping trips in town.
-Have I ever told you about those?
-We do them every other Friday on his off days.
-We load the minivan with three coolers and blocks of ice frozen in recycled milk containers.
-We spend about four hours making stops at our go-to grocery stores and by the end of the day we’re exhausted.
-Anyway, we dreamed up this meal during one of those trips and purchased all of the fix’ins to make it at home.
+Funny story about this post: we dreamed up this meal and thought it might be popular enough to share on the blog, so we whipped it up one Friday night.
 It turned out ridiculously delicious but, unfortunately, it was too late in the day to get a good photo for the blog.
 So I put it back on the menu for the following week.
 But, lo and behold, something or other kept us busy and again it was too late to get a good photo by the time dinner was done.
 This went on for something like a month.
 Luckily my kiddos really enjoy this meal and they licked their plates clean each time I served it.

 - 5 chicken and apple sausage links, sliced thin